Frank Jones Memorial Warden Patrol Fund

 Home of Deb and Greg Lapp, 26210 Elwood, Sanger

 Join us for a delicious free barbecue!
 Jimmy Morales and Hank Urbach will be serving brats and hot dogs along with chips, drinks and side dishes.
-Trip tickets will be sold at the event, or purchase them in advance, call the KRC office at 559-787-9500.
+Trip raffle tickets will be available at the event, or to donate to enter the contest in advance, call the KRC office at 559-787-9500.
 Additional raffle prizes will also be available at the event.